Pabau GO app

 Digital forms.

-Free printable ADHD symptom tracker download
+Free printable ADHD symptom tracker PDF

-The Pabau ADHD Symptom Tracker template is ready to download and deploy immediately.
-It includes daily and weekly tracking options, symptom rating scales aligned to DSM-5 criteria, medication logging fields, sleep and mood monitoring, and space for clinician notes.
-Print it as a handout or import it into your ADHD clinic software as a digital form that patients complete before or between appointments.
+The Pabau ADHD Symptom Tracker template is ready to download and deploy right away.
+This printable ADHD symptom tracker includes daily and weekly tracking options, symptom rating scales aligned to DSM-5 criteria, medication logging fields, sleep and mood monitoring, and space for clinician notes.
+Print it as a handout, or import the PDF into your ADHD clinic software as a digital form that patients complete before or between appointments.

 Book a demo to see how Pabau’s clinical documentation tools support ADHD monitoring and treatment planning.